pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_verifier_cli.md

 ### Verifying metadata

-Message metadata can be included as base64 encoded key/value pairs in the response, packed into the `PACT_MESSAGE_METADATA` HTTP header, and will be compared against any expected metadata in the pact file.
+Message metadata can be included as base64 encoded key/value pairs in the response, packed into the `Pact-Message-Metadata` HTTP header, and will be compared against any expected metadata in the pact file.

 The values may contain any valid JSON.